10up/figma-to-wordpress-theme-json-exporter/README.md

 The plugin will automatically transpile TypeScript to JavaScript.

+## Support Level

+**Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
+Bug reports, feature requests, questions, and pull requests are welcome.
+If you like this project please let us know, but be cautious using this in a Production environment!

 ## Changelog

-A complete listing of all notable changes to ClassifAI are documented in [CHANGELOG.md](https://github.com/10up/ui-kit-figma-variable-export/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to this project are documented in [CHANGELOG.md](https://github.com/10up/ui-kit-figma-variable-export/blob/develop/CHANGELOG.md).

 ## Contributing